 Fujitsu Laboratories Ltd, the research and development division of a Japanese tech giant Fujitsu Ltd has developed technology based on blockchain that enables individual users and businesses involved in online transactions to confirm the identity of other parties in transactions.

-As the local media reports, the innovation analyzes the risk of falsification and the trustworthiness of the other party’s personal credentials in online transactions
+The innovation analyzes the risk of falsification and the trustworthiness of the other party’s personal credentials in online transactions.

-The technology is based on a Decentralized Identification (DID) which utilizes blockchain and improves an identification process of the other party’s personal credentials when a user conducts a transaction online.
+The technology is based on a Decentralized Identification (DID).
+It utilizes blockchain and improves the identification process of the other party’s personal credentials.
+It is when a user conducts a transaction online.

 DID is a system in which a third party guarantees the accuracy of a given individual’s identity and personal credentials.

-The identification process goes through a mutual evaluation of the users when a transaction occurs, and by inferring the relationships between users based on past transaction data.
+The identification process goes through a mutual evaluation of the users when a transaction occurs.
+It is by inferring the relationships between users based on past transaction data.

-Evaluations (e.g. reputation and rating) for each user in a transaction are recorded as a series of transaction data.
-The system converts the trustworthy transaction data about individuals shared on the blockchain into a graph structure so that the relationships between users can be understood.
+Evaluations (e.g. reputation and rating) for each user in a transaction recorded as a series of transaction data.
+The system converts the trustworthy transaction data about individuals shared on the blockchain into a graph structure.
+So, the relationships between users can understand.

-A trustworthiness score is attached to each user by weighting factors including how many trusted users evaluate them highly.
+A trustworthiness score attached to each user by weighting factors, including how many trusted users evaluate them highly.